saps2412/SpineNuancesWebsite/content/english/courses/live_surgeries.md

 Contact us for scheduled dates.

-For complete details on all available Coligne Courses refer to the [coAlliance brochure](https://saps2412.github.io/courses/coligne_coalliance_brochure.pdf).
+For complete details on all available Coligne Courses refer to the [Coalliance brochure](https://saps2412.github.io/courses/coligne_coalliance_brochure.pdf).